-6.10 Stack use in C and C++
+6.11 Stack use in C and C++

 C and C++ both use the stack intensively.
-For example, the stack is used to hold:
+For example, the stack holds:

-- the return address of functions - registers that must be preserved, as determined by the ARM Architecture Procedure Call Standard (AAPCS) - local variables, including local arrays, structures, unions, and in C++, classes.
+- The return address of functions. - Registers that must be preserved, as determined by the ARM Architecture Procedure Call Standard (AAPCS), for instance, when register contents are saved on entry into subroutines. - Local variables, including local arrays, structures, unions, and in C++, classes.